gustavoberman/checkmk-zoneminder/README.md

 ## Usage:
 Copy plugin/zoneminder_monitors.py into a host's plugin directory.

-Copy agent/zoneminder_monitors.py into the checkmk agent_based directory.
+Copy check/zoneminder_monitors.py into the checkmk check plugins directory.

 Remember to modify plugin/zoneminder_monitors.py with your Zoneminder url/user/pass